-There’s a frightening amount of acting books out there for actors at the moment – some great, some average and others terrible.
+There’s a frightening amount of acting books out there for actors at the moment – some great, some average, and others terrible.
 But whittling down which suits you best can be a tough task.
-So we thought why not breakdown the top 5 books all actors must-read.
+So we thought why not breakdown the best acting books for beginners.

 *Reading is a huge part of developing as an actor.
 It’s essential to combine the learnings with actual practice.